 In its networking role, BGS focuses on Georgian culture, business development, diplomatic links, architectural heritage, humanitarian aid and human rights.
 An adviser from both the Foreign and Commonwealth Office and the Georgian Embassy are ex officio members of the board and the UK Ambassador in Georgia and the Georgian Ambassador here in the UK are our honorary presidents.
 Membership is open to all.

 In 2016 the newly elected board decided to confer Honorary Membership in recognition of an outstanding role played in support of Anglo-Georgian relations.
 The first recipients were Thora Bestavachvili, Bruce George, Derek Pickup, Donald Rayfield and Jonathan Djanogly MP, and recently Sophio Katsarava (Chair of the Foreign Relations Committee in the Georgian Parliament).

 Patrons: The President of Georgia, The Rt Hon. the Lord Wallace of Saltaire PC, Denis Corboy and Stephen Nash CMG Order of Honour (Georgia)

-Honorary Presidents: HE Tamar Beruchashvili Georgian Ambassador to the UK and HE Justin McKenzie Smith UK Ambassador to Georgia
+Honorary Presidents: HE Sophie Katsarava Georgian Ambassador to the UK and HE Justin McKenzie Smith UK Ambassador to Georgia

 Board of Directors